EXASOL dialect for SQLAlchemy

 $ pip install sqlalchemy-exasol[turbodbc]

 from sqlalchemy import create_engine url = "exa+pyodbc://A_USER:A_PASSWORD@192.168.1.2..8:1234/my_schema?CONNECTIONLCALL=en_US.UTF-8&driver=EXAODBC" e = create_engine(url) r = e.execute("select 42 from dual").fetchall()

 to use turbodbc as driver:

-The dialect supports two connection urls for create_engine.
+The dialect supports two types of connection urls creating an engine.
 A DSN (Data Source Name) mode and a host mode:

-- Schema name and parameters are optional for the host url string
+Schema name and parameters are optional for the host url

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.